DeuxVis/FT231X_breakout/README.md

 ## I want some !

-Shared on those fabrication services - not fully tested yet, quick test seems to indicate they work fine.
+Shared on those fabrication services :

 * [PCBs.io](https://PCBs.io/share/rwxDz) a little cheaper.
 * [OSH Park](https://oshpark.com/shared_projects/f9qFRt6w) purpler.

+Not fully tested yet, quick test seems to indicate they work fine.
+What has been tested to work :

+* CBUS IO.
+* Talking to an arduino through the serial interface.

 ## Motivation